EMA formalises advice that prompted Merck to pull dyslipidemia drugs in EU

 You may also be interested in...

-The Pink Sheet’s list of EU centralized approvals of new active substances has been updated with three new products including Novartis's Beovu for treating neovascular (wet) age related macular degeneration.
+The Pink Sheet’s list of EU centralized approvals of new active substances has been updated to include two new products, including Alnylam Pharmaceuticals' Givlaari for treating acute hepatic porphyria.
 The list, which contains information dating back to January 2018, includes brand name, generic name, company, therapeutic indication, date of marketing authorization and product type (eg, medicine, vaccine, biologic).